-If a full refund is requested before the term begins, the refund will be written for the amount paid minus a $30 processing fee.
+If a full refund is requested before the term begins, the refund is written for the amount paid minus a $30 processing fee.
 Refunds may be made by university check and this can take several weeks.

 Because the study of music requires consistent effort over time, attendance at every group class and private lesson is essential.
-Group classes will meet at the scheduled time each week and cannot be made-up.
-If it is necessary to miss a class, parents/students are asked to email the instructor in advance.
-Instructors will provide the class assignments so that independent work can keep pace with the class.
+Group classes meet at the scheduled time each week and cannot be made-up.
+If it is necessary to miss a class, parents / students are asked to email the instructor in advance.
+Instructors provide the class assignments so that independent work can keep pace with the class.

 Our calendar includes a make-up week at the end of each term.
 If one lesson needs to be made-up, this can easily be done during the make-up week, likely at the usual lesson time.
-In addition, one extra week occurs in each term to allow for flexibility.
+In addition, one extra week occurs in each academic year to allow for flexibility.

-It is essential for students to bring all required materials (music, books, assignment notebooks, and pencils).
-Instructors will provide information on purchasing materials.
+It is essential for students to bring all required materials (music, books, assignment notebooks and pencils).
+Instructors provide information on purchasing materials.
 Photocopies of copyrighted music are NOT allowed.